Aalborg: Parks and green spaces

 Aalborg has a number of additional civic parks and recreational facilities.
 Among them are Kildeparken, which hosts the annual Aalborg Carnival, Mølleparken, which contains a pond, statues, an outdoor exercise facility, and a 2.5 kilometre (1.6 mi) jogging trail (within the trail lies the Lysløjpen, a 45-metre [148 ft] gradient), Sohngårdsholmpark, a wooded area containing trails for both walking/jogging and biking and a six-hole golf course (free to the public), the Aalborg Open Air Swimming Pool, also free to the public, Bundgårdsparken, and Lindholm Strandpark.

-The Aalborg Zoo was opened in 1935 and typically houses 1,300 animals from 138 different species, including tigers, chimpanzees, zebra, elephants, giraffes, penguins and polar bears.
+The Aalborg Zoo opened in 1935 and typically houses 1,300 animals of 138 species, including tigers, chimpanzees, zebra, elephants, giraffes, penguins and polar bears.
 It is one of the area's major tourist attractions with over 300,000 visitors a year.
 Within the zoo an African savannah has been created where exotic animals are housed.

 Aalborg was home to an amusement park, Karolinelund, founded in 1946.
-In 2005, still owned by the founding family, it was sold to an entrepreneur who resold it to the city the following year.
-When the park closed in 2010, it was home to 17 attractions.
-Recently, the city has reopened the park to volunteers who wish to return it to operating status.
-The park is once again open to the public as a leisure facility but without rides and attractions.
-The association, Platform4, a non-profit user-driven project-oriented venue that experiments with technology (electronics) in combination with artistic genres is now located in the park.
-Volunteers frequently arrange seminars, exhibitions, films, music concerts, and more which are open to the public.
+In 2005, the founding family sold it to an entrepreneur who resold it to the city the following year.
+When the park closed in 2010, it had 17 attractions.
+Recently, the city reopened the park to volunteers who wish to return it to operating status.
+It is now open to the public for leisure without rides and attractions.
+It houses Platform4, a non-profit user-driven project-oriented venue that experiments with electronics in combination with artistic genres.
+Volunteers often arrange public seminars, exhibitions, films, music concerts, and more which.